 And if that weren’t enough to navigate, one of the brightest points in Fiat Chrysler’s portfolio – the booming sales of its Jeep models – is facing new competitive threats.

-Last month, the Jeep model lineup was, supported in part by the re-designed Wrangler, which is pacing to have its best year on record.
+Last month, the Jeep model lineup was up 15 percent, supported in part by the re-designed Wrangler, which is pacing to have its best year on record.
 But unfortunately for Fiat Chrysler, Indian automaker Mahindra is hoping to cash in on the U.S. market popularity of the Jeep-style vehicles by importing its own.

 Bloomberg is calling it a Jeep “knock off,” and says Fiat Chrysler has filed a trade complaint trying to block the import of the Mahindra Roxor, accusing the company of using a “nearly-identical” body design.